Les-El/sumfind/README.md

 # A Sum Combinations Finder

 This script helps you find all unique combinations of numbers that add up to a specific target sum.
-Prompted by Lester Tax, Inc.
+/nPrompted by Lester Tax, Inc. v0.23.11.08
-v0.23.11.08

 ## Requirements